Serena Williams says 'countdown has begun' on tennis career

 A victory Monday in Toronto was Williams’ first tour win in a singles match in more than a year.

 The American has won more Grand Slam singles titles in the professional era than any other woman or man.
-Only one player, Margaret Court, collected more, 24, although she won a portion of hers in the amateur era.
+Only one player, Margaret Court, collected more, 24, although the Australian won a portion of hers in the amateur era.

 “I’d be lying if I said I didn’t want that record.
 Obviously I do.
 But day to day, I’m really not thinking about her.
 If I’m in a Grand Slam final, then yes, I am thinking about that record,” Williams said.
 “Maybe I thought about it too much, and that didn’t help.
 The way I see it, I should have had 30-plus Grand Slams.”